FDio/csit/docs/ietf/draft-mkonstan-nf-service-density-01.md

 NFV configuration determines logical network connectivity that is Layer-2 and/or IPv4/IPv6 switching/routing modes, as well as NFV service specific aspects.
-In the context of NFV density benchmarking methodology the initial focus is on the former.
+In the context of NFV density benchmarking methodology the initial focus is on logical network connectivity between the NFs, and no NFV service specific configurations.
+NF specific functionality is emulated using IPv4/IPv6 routing.

 Building on the two identified NFV topologies, two common NFV configurations are considered: